Mbappe inspires PSG to victory in Nice - RFI

 When 19-year-old Khephren Thuram-Ulien clipped Mbappe's ankle as the striker surged into the box, the France forward picked himself up to blast the ball high into the net.

-Four minutes later, Nice almost levelled when PSG goalie Keylor Navas had to get down sharply to his left to beat away a shot from Rony Lopes.
+Four minutes later, Nice almost levelled when PSG keeper Keylor Navas had to get down sharply to his left to beat away a shot from Rony Lopes.

 Mbappe was back in the thick of it as the game entered stoppage time at the end of the first half.

-Losing two defenders, Mbappe fired in a sharp shot which Nice goalie Walter Benitez did well to parry but only as far as the feet of Di Maria, who tapped in for 2-0.
+Losing two defenders, Mbappe fired in a sharp shot which Nice keeper Walter Benitez did well to parry but only as far as the feet of Di Maria, who tapped in for 2-0.

 PSG continued to control the game after the break and were rewarded with a third when Marquinhos got in front of the defence to head home.